 - Thirst even after drinking

-Many people drink sugar-free soda to count calories or lose weight.
+Many people drink sugar-free soda to cut back on calories or lose weight.
 But the fake sugar in these drinks tells your brain to expect calories it can use for fuel.
-When your body doesn't get any, your "hunger switch" is turned on and your body tells you to get calories from food instead.
+When your body doesn't get any, it turns on your "hunger switch" and tells you to get calories from food instead.

-If diet soda is making you hungry, other symptoms can include:
+If diet soda is making you hungry, you may also notice:

 - Sugar cravings